Hospitalized Christian Convert Returned to Prison Without Treatment

 Despite her hunger strike and her ailing health, the authorities have so far refused to respond to Zargaran’s requests.

 Zargaran, 38, was a children’s music teacher who was arrested on November 5, 2012 for converting to Christianity.
 She was initially held for five days in the Vozara Detention Center in Tehran under unsanitary conditions along with ordinary criminals, including drug addicts.
 She was then transferred to Evin Prison and released several days later on bail.

-Despite having no access to legal council, Zargaran was sentenced to four years in prison by Branch 28 of the Revolutionary Court by Judge Mohammad Moghisseh for “assembly and collusion against national security” in 2013.
+Despite having no access to legal counsel, Zargaran was sentenced to four years in prison by Branch 28 of the Revolutionary Court by Judge Mohammad Moghisseh for “assembly and collusion against national security” in 2013.
 The sentence was later upheld by the Appeals Court, and she began serving her sentence on July 15, 2013 in Evin Prison.

 Despite President Hassan Rouhani’s pledges during his election campaign in 2013 that “All ethnicities, all religions, even religious minorities, must feel justice,” the targeting of Christian converts has continued unabated under his administration.